pytrip/pytripgui/docs/technical.rst

 History
 -------

+* earliest mention of the pytrip project dates back to 2010 http://willworkforscience.blogspot.com/2010/12/happy-new-year.html

 * 2012-2013 pytrip code with experimental GUI is developed by Niels Bassler and Jakob Toftegaard, code is hosted in SVN repository at Aarhus University (https://svn.nfit.au.dk/trac/pytrip)

   * state of the code in late 2013 can be seen here: https://github.com/pytrip/pytrip/commit/54e2d00d41138431c1c2b69cc6136f87cf4831b8
   * pytrip works with python 2.x, GUI is based on wxwidgets library
   * pytrip (including experimental GUI) was denoted at v0.1
+  * functionality of GUI at that moment can be seen in video https://www.youtube.com/embed/6ZqcJ6OZ598

 * 2014-2016 pytrip code (including GUI) is publicly available as a SourceForge project (https://sourceforge.net/projects/pytrip/)